IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.6/README.md

     lrwxrwxrwx.
 1 root root 10 Feb 11 03:15 scsi-3600605b00d87b43027b3bc310a64c6c9-part2 -> ../../sdc2
     ```

-7. Repeat the previous steps for each worker node that you want to use for your OCS configuration.
+7. Repeat the previous steps for each worker node that you want to use for your ODF configuration.

 ## Red hat Openshift Container Storage - Local Storage: Parameter reference